US and UN should impose more sanctions on Sudanese leaders for alleged atrocities, rights group says

 Last Month, Karim Khan, a prosecutor from the ICC, told the United Nations that he would be investigating alleged new war crimes and crimes against humanity committed in Darfur.

-Earlier this week, Amnesty International separately accused both warring parties of committing extensive war crimes, including deliberate killings of civilians and mass sexual assault.
+Earlier this week, the rights organization Amnesty International separately accused both warring parties of committing extensive war crimes, including deliberate killings of civilians and mass sexual assault.
 Amnesty said almost all rape cases were blamed on the RSF and its allied Arab militias.

 The now nearly four-month conflict in Sudan has killed more than 3,000 people and wounded more than 6,000 others, according to the last government figures, released in June.
 The true tally is likely much higher, according to doctors and activists.